Chemo Infusion and Chemoembolization of Liver (cont.)

 The patient generally stays in the hospital overnight for observation.
 A sandbag is placed over the groin to compress the area where the catheter was inserted into the femoral artery.
 The nurses periodically check for signs of bleeding from the femoral artery puncture.
 They also check for the pulse in the foot on the side of the catheter insertion to be sure that the femoral artery is not blocked as a result of the procedure.
 (Blockage would be signaled by the absence of a pulse.)

-Generally, the liver tests increase (get worse) during the two to three days after the procedure.
+Generally, the liver blood test levels rise during the two to three days after the procedure.
 This worsening of the liver tests is actually due to death of the tumor (and some non-tumor) cells.
 The patient may experience some post-procedure abdominal pain and low-grade fever.
 However, severe abdominal pain and vomiting suggest that a more serious complication has developed.
-Imaging studies of the liver are repeated in six to 12 weeks to assess the size of the tumor in response to the treatment.
+Imaging studies of the liver are repeated in six to 12 weeks to assess the change in size of the tumor in response to the treatment.

 Get the latest treatment options.